-Electricity services for load customers are of two types, Uncontrolled Electricity Service (UES) and Interruptible Electricity Service (IES).
+Electricity services for load customers are of two types, Uninterruptible Electricity Service (UES) and Interruptible Electricity Service (IES).
 This web page identifies the differences between UES and IES.

-Presently almost all of the Ontario electricity grid load is supplied by an Uncontrolled Electricity Service (UES).
+In 2017 almost all of the Ontario electricity grid load is met by an Uninterruptible Electricity Service (UES).
 UES reliably provides as much power as a load customer reasonably needs instantly upon customer demand.
 Embedded in the UES rate are all the costs of reserve generation, redundant transmission, distribution, voltage control, regulation and administration necessary to keep the UES highly reliable.

 The monetary value of electricity supplied via UES lies primarily in reliable supply of electrical power on demand.
-When a UES customer enables an electricity load in Ontario there is about a 99.7% probability that sufficient power will be instantly available at the appropriate voltage to operate the load at the customer chosen power level.
+When a UES customer in Ontario turns on an electricity load there is about a 99.7% probability that sufficient power will be instantly available at the appropriate voltage to operate the load at the customer chosen power level.

 UES loads are entirely controlled by customers.
-UES loads are not controlled by the Independent Electricity System Operator (IESO) and hence from the perspective of the IESO FES loads are uncontrolled.
-The IESO must always have sufficient reserve generation, transmission and dispatch controlled load instantly available to meet the requirements of the UES load.
-The uncontrolled UES load varies depending on the time of day, day of week, season, weather, etc. The introduction of rapidly varying non-dispatchable wind and solar generation has increased the IESO's challenges in ongoing matching of dispatchable generation to net load.
+UES loads are not controlled by the Independent Electricity System Operator (IESO) and hence from the perspective of the IESO UES loads are uncontrolled.
+The IESO must always have sufficient reserve and dispatchable generation, transmission and dispatch controlled load instantly available to meet the requirements of the UES load.
+The UES load varies depending on the time of day, day of week, season, weather, etc. The introduction of rapidly varying non-dispatchable wind and solar generation has increased the IESO's challenges in ongoing matching of dispatchable generation to net load.

-As fossil fuels are replaced by renewable and nuclear energy the fixed costs of non-fossil electricity generation and delivery completely dominate the variable cost of fuel.
-The non-fossil generation, transmission and distribution costs are primarily capacity costs that are almost independent of the actual number of kWh consumed.
+As fossil electricity generation is replaced by renewable and nuclear electricity generation the fixed costs of non-fossil electricity generation and delivery completely dominate the variable cost of fuel.
+The non-fossil generation, transmission and distribution costs are almost entirely capacity costs that are almost independent of the actual number of kWh consumed.
 Hence the cost of operating a non-fossil electricity supply system is approximately proportional to that system's KVA supply capacity.
 Thus, a UES customer's fair share of the total electricity system cost is approximately proportional to that customer's peak kVA requirement during a billing period.
 The price per kVA is set by the UES gross revenue requirement.

 In cases where the available interval electricity meters are not capable of measuring peak kVA the next best parameter for fair allocation of UES electricity system costs is the peak kW demand during the billing period.

-The only issues open to discussion with respect to the UES rate are the step response time used to compute the peak kVA (~ 4 hours) of the peak kVA or peak kW measurement and the length of each billing period (~ 1 month).
+The only issues open to discussion with respect to the UES rate are the 90% step response time (~ 4 hours) of the peak kVA or peak kW measurement and the length of each billing period (~ 1 month).